antonmaju/unilluminated/README.md

 The Unilluminated
 =============

 The Unilluminated is a simple 2d HTML5 game.
-You can try the demo page [here](http://www.unilluminated.com)
+You can try the demo page [here](http://www.unilluminated.com) .

+The user documentation is [here](http://antonmaju.github.io/unilluminated) .

 ## Requirements ##
 - Mongo Db 2.2 or higher